ParamsRaman/homepage/_posts/2015-02-07-Debugging-In-MachineLearning.md

 Other issues in the code could be:
 <ul>
 <li>Floating point truncation issues (check if you are dividing by integers and it accidently causes the result to be rounded off to an integer! - when what you want is a float value).</li>
 <li>Underflow/Overflow problems (this happens mostly when your objective function computes exp(x) or log(x)).
 Notice that log of a very small number can lead to -ve inf (or +ve inf vice-versa). exp() is a very fast growing function and even exp(80) or exp(100) can easily overflow.
 So you need to take care of that.
-Often exp() terms are computed over data points in some way, so if you normalize the data so that the features to lie between 0-1, this can be avoided to some extent, but how to avoid this exactly - depends on your function.</li>
+Often exp() terms are computed over data points in some way, so if you normalize the data so that the features lie between 0-1, this can be avoided to some extent, but how to avoid this exactly - depends on your function.</li>
 <li>If you calculate the log-sum-exp function for example in logistic regression, you can use the max-trick to avoid overflow (More details here: <a href="http://jblevins.org/log/log-sum-exp">http://jblevins.org/log/log-sum-exp</a>).</li>
 </ul>